Consultation: NSW retail electricity tariff reforms

 - Service and installation rules

-Consultation Paper - NSW retail electricity tariff reforms
+Public consultation on NSW retail electricity tariff reforms

-- consider how to prohibit retailers from automatically assigning customers to demand tariffs without their explicit informed consent, as committed in the NSW Consumer Energy Strategy
+- how to prohibit retailers from automatically assigning customers to demand tariffs without their explicit informed consent, as committed in the NSW Consumer Energy Strategy